Habitat Hero

 Broad-tailed Hummingbird visiting a bird-friendly garden.
 Photo: Evan Barrientos/Audubon Rockies

 Birds need native plants to survive.
 By planting a bird-friendly garden, you can help reverse one of the biggest threats birds face: habitat loss.
-Together we can weave together a landscape that wildlife can live in.
+Together, we can weave a landscape where birds and other wildlife can thrive.

-Native gardens not only provide food and shelter for birds, they conserve water and eliminate chemical fertilizers and pesticides.
-Filled with color and life, they make our communities healthier and more beautiful.
+Native plant gardens not only provide food and shelter for birds, they also conserve water and eliminate chemical fertilizers and pesticides.
+Filled with color and life, they make communities healthier and more beautiful.
 Finally, bird-friendly gardens are places to connect to nature.

 Bird-friendly gardens...